Tribes cut out of California pot market might grow their own

 - Enemy World War II fighter pilots told a tale of peril and reconciliation.
 Then there was the truth. | PNW Magazine VIEW

-At issue are legally thorny questions about who governs whom, taxation and the intersection of state marijuana laws with tribes that the federal government recognizes as sovereign nations within the United States.
+At issue are legally thorny questions about who governs whom, taxation and the intersection of state marijuana laws with tribes that the federal government recognizes as sovereign nations within the U.S.

-Without state licenses, businesses cannot take part in the legal, state pot market.
-California has more than 100 federally recognized tribes, the most of any state, and estimates of the number either growing and selling pot or eager to do so varies, from a handful to more than 20.
+Without state licenses, businesses cannot take part in the legal state pot market.
+California has over 100 federally recognized tribes, the most of any state, and estimates of the number either growing and selling pot or eager to do so varies, from a handful to over 20.

 Unlike those that have prospered from casino gambling, some are in struggling rural areas and would welcome a new source of cash to improve schools and pave roads.